7 Best Projection Screens for Conference Rooms

 DLP (Digital Light Processing) projectors use millions of tiny mirrors to reflect light.
 These produce sharp images with good contrast and fast response times that eliminate motion blur in video content.
 DLP technology works particularly well for home theater applications and can work in meeting rooms, though color accuracy sometimes lags behind LCD alternatives.

 For conference room projector installations, I typically specify either 3LCD or laser projector technology.
 Both deliver the color accuracy, brightness, and reliability professional environments demand.
+Best projectors for office presentations showcase various technologies suited to different business needs.

 Screen Installation and Mounting Options